Palettes

 Creating your own

-Choose Add palette → New palette.
+Choose New Palette → Create from Scratch.
 Give it a name.
 Add scales.
 Add swatches to each scale.
-Drag to reorder.
+Drag to reorder palettes, scales, or individual swatches — you can even drag a swatch from one scale into a different one.
 Done.
 Custom palettes are saved automatically and survive across launches.

 Two other ways to start a custom palette: